 In line with the OECD Recommendation, this policy applies to all export financing products provided by Finnvera where the accompanying credit has a repayment term of two years or more.

-This policy excludes guarantees handled by the Export Financing and pertaining to shipyards and shipping companies, Environmental Guarantees, Finnvera Guarantees, Finance Guarantees and Bond Guarantees, as well as guarantees pertaining to military equipment or agricultural commodities.
+This policy excludes Environmental Guarantees handled by the Large Corporates unit, Finnvera Guarantees, Finance Guarantees and Bond Guarantees, as well as guarantees pertaining to military equipment or agricultural commodities.

 Raw Material Guarantees are included in the scope of the policy.
 Raw Material Guarantees are granted by virtue of the Act on State Guarantees for Ensuring the Supply of Basic Raw Materials.
 For Raw Material Guarantees, environmental and social issues are determined separately for each project.

 In a reinsurance situation where Finnvera agrees on reinsurance with the original insurer, Finnvera’s project review can be conducted on the basis of the assessment made by another export credit agency, a major multilateral financial institution participating in the financing, or the original insurer.
 The precondition is that the assessment is comprehensive enough.

 In general, Finnvera’s project review encompasses the whole project even when export financing is granted only for a part of the project or for an individual delivery of equipment that is associated with a project.

 Project-specific information searches are conducted to determine any environmental and social risks associated with Credit Risk Guarantees that are applied for to cover pre-delivery risks.
 Whenever necessary, applicants for export financing are asked to provide additional information.